Khaki University: Gerald Birks

 Colonel Gerald Birks, a World War I double flying ace with the Royal Flying Corps, supervisor of the YMCA Canadian Overseas, sought to offer educational courses to keep soldiers busy in their spare time with a view to stave off the evils of gambling and / or drinking.
 He asked Henry Marshall Tory to write a report which recommended the formalization of educational services of Canadian forces overseas.
 After the War, Birks became a businessman, patron of the arts, was a painter and philanthropist.

 Henry Marshall Tory

-The programs were formalized in 1916 once Dr Henry Marshall Tory recommended in a report on discharged men from the army the establishment of an educational institution in England and France, to be called the Khaki College of Canada, with an extension department providing services for other camps in Great Britain.
-The educational services of Canadian forces overseas was organized and planned by Dr Henry Marshall Tory who became president of the Khaki College in 1917, while he was on leave as president of the University of Alberta.
-After the War, Tory returned as president of the University of Alberta, then founded colleges which became Carleton University and the University of British Columbia.
+The programs were formalized in 1916 once Henry Marshall Tory recommended in a report on discharged men from the army the establishment of an educational institution in England and France, to be called the Khaki College of Canada, with an extension department providing services for other camps in Great Britain.
+The educational services of Canadian forces overseas was organized and planned by Henry Marshall Tory who became president of the Khaki College in 1917, while he was on leave as president of the University of Alberta.
+After the War, Tory returned as president of the University of Alberta.
+Later he then founded a college which became Carleton University.